-Here is a guide to some of the nicest beaches in and around the English Riviera.
-At What’s On not only is your enjoyment our goal but also to be safe with everything we have to offer – Remember to always keep your children in sight and make sure they wear a life jacket – please see some more safety tips below.
+Here is a guide to some of the nicest beaches in and around the Southwest.
+At What’s On not only is your enjoyment our goal but also to be safe with everything we have to offer – Remember to always keep your children in sight and make sure they wear a life jacket.

 Anstey’s Cove sits between Torquay and Babbacombe.
 This quiet, peaceful and incredibly beautiful, small shingle beach nestles between high cliffs and a thickly wooded hillside.
 This is great place to come if you want to escape the crowds.

 Babbacombe is a delightful small shingle beach set beneath the cliffs at Babbacombe Downs.
 An interesting place to explore with rock pools, cliffs and walks.